Topics:

 Use People-First Language

-However, if you’re speaking to someone who defines themselves specifically - e.g. a person with autism who prefers to be referred to as autistic - you can make exceptions.
+If you're talking to someone who identifies as a person with autism and prefers the term "autistic," you can make exceptions.

 Examples of people-first language include: